AP Explains: Trump seizes on dubious Biden-Ukraine story | WTOP

 ARE THE NEW EMAILS AUTHENTIC?

-The actual origins of the emails are unclear.
-And disinformation experts say there are multiple red flags that raise doubts about their authenticity, including questions about whether the laptop actually belongs to Hunter Biden, said Nina Jankowicz, a fellow at the nonpartisan Wilson Center in Washington.
+Hunter Biden himself has not spoken publicly in the last week, including to confirm whether or not the laptop is his.
+The Biden campaign has also not addressed that question, though a lawyer for Hunter Biden, George Mesires, said in a statement last week that “we have no idea where this came from, and certainly cannot credit anything that Rudy Giuliani provided to the NY Post.”

-The Biden campaign didn’t address that issue Wednesday, but Hunter Biden’s lawyer, George Mesires, said in a statement to the AP that “we have no idea where this came from, and certainly cannot credit anything that Rudy Giuliani provided to the NY Post.”
-He added that “what I do know for certain is that this purported meeting never happened.”
+Some former national security officials and other experts said the episode raised multiple red flags of a possible foreign disinformation effort, especially given the involvement of Giuliani and his active role in promoting an anti-Biden narrative on Ukraine.

-Another potential alarm is the involvement of another Trump associate, Steve Bannon, who the Post says first alerted it to the existence of the hard drive and who along with Giuliani has been active in promoting an anti-Biden narrative on Ukraine.
+But John Ratcliffe, the director of national intelligence, knocked down that idea in a Fox News interview Monday, saying, “The intelligence community doesn’t believe that because there’s no intelligence that supports that.”

 IF AUTHENTIC, ARE THESE EMAILS DAMAGING TO BIDEN?